Strategy & Governance

 How to Avoid Surprise Software Renewals at Your Nonprofit

-A simple renewal calendar and decision packet can help your team review contracts earlier, compare options more clearly, and avoid rushed default renewals.
+A simple renewal calendar and decision packet can help your nonprofit team review contracts earlier, compare options more clearly, and avoid rushed default renewals.

 Most nonprofits do not renew software intentionally.
 They renew because the notice date passed, no one owned the decision, or there was not enough time to evaluate alternatives.